-Approach the windrower with a forklift from the right (cab-forward) side.
-Lift the right stairs to create access.
-Refer to 2.1 Raising the Right Stairs, page 19.
+Approach the cab-forward side of the windrower with a forklift.
+Lift the right side stairs to create access.
+Refer to 2.1 Raising the Right Side Stairs, page 19.
 Make sure the forks do NOT lift against the cylinder fitting.